The challenges of a successful chatbot implementation

 Make the chatbot “human”

 We know.
 It might seem strange to talk about making a robot more human, but even if people know that they are talking to a chatbot, they want an easy, fluid and, more importantly, a fast interaction.
-The idea behind these systems is to ease communication with a business and a bad experience with a robot might well have the opposite outcome.
+So, the idea behind these systems is to ease communication with a business and a bad experience with a robot might well have the opposite outcome.

-To become more efficient and be able to attract and retain Internet users, chatbots must be useful, careful, trustworthy and likeable – bear in mind that this will be the first interaction that most of your clients will have when meeting your business.
+To become more efficient and be able to attract and retain Internet users, chatbots must be useful, careful, trustworthy and likable – bear in mind that this will be the first interaction that most of your clients will have when meeting your business.

 Ongoing commitment with the chatbot

-It’s equally important that there’s an ongoing commitment with the maintenance of this system.
+It’s equally important that there’s an ongoing commitment to the maintenance of this system.
 We must stress that, if there’s no one in charge of the maintenance of the chatbot, there’s a high chance that, sooner or later, the assistant will have issues.
 However, this isn’t complex, so you can hand this task to an IT junior employee.

 To know where the customer experience with the chatbot starts and ends